 Jeff is so thrilled to be making his Northlight debut.
 Other Chicago credits include Shakespeare in Love (Chicago Shakespeare); Support Group for Men (Goodman); Romeo and Juliet (Backroom Shakespeare Project); Julius Caesar (Brown Paper Box Co.); As You Like It, Much Ado About Nothing (The Arc Theatre); Year of the Rooster, R+J: The Vineyard (Red Theater); Romeo and Juliet (Teatro Vista); One Came Home (Lifeline); All My Sons (Eclectic Theatre Co.); Amadeus (Boho Theatre).
 Regional credits include Richard III, Twelfth Night and The Tempest (Arkansas Shakespeare Theatre).
 Television credits include Crisis (NBC).
 Mr. Kurysz is a graduate of The School at Steppenwolf.

 Nate Santana makes his Northlight debut.
 Other Chicago credits include SS!
 Romeo and Juliet, SS!
 Twelfth Night (Chicago Shakespeare Theater); Marvin’s Room (Shattered Globe Theatre); Ironbound (Steppenwolf Theatre Company); Balm in Gilead, Golden Boy (Griffin Theatre); White Tie Ball, Mommas Boyz (Teatro Vista); Comrades Mine (City Lit Theater Company); The Rainmaker (BoHo Theatre); The Merchant of Venice, (First Folio Theatre); What Happened When and Slipping (the side project).
 Television credits include Chicago PD and The Exorcist.
 Nate is a proud ensemble member of Teatro Vista and artistic associate with Shattered Globe.
-He has been nominated for two Jeff Awards and is a graduate of the School at Steppenwolf.
-He received his BA from Valparaiso University.
+He is a graduate of the School at Steppenwolf and received his BA from Valparaiso University.

 Leslie returns for her second Northlight production.
 She was last seen as Bessie in Eclipsed.
 Chicago theatre credits include Rosalind in As You Like It (First Folio); Pauline in Cinderella (Hypocrites); Bart in Mr. Burns (Theater Wit); Maddie in The Hundred Dresses, Jabari Dreams of Freedom (Chicago Children’s Theatre); Tree, Lost Boys of Sudan and The Snow Queen (Victory Gardens); Harriet Jacobs (Steppenwolf) and House with No Walls (TimeLine).
 Regional/touring credits: Fall of the House (Theatre Squared), Julius Caesar (Illinois Shakespeare Festival), Othello’s Furies (Chicago Fringe Festival), and Gershwin’s Magic Key (Classical Kids/Kennedy Center).
 TV credits: Chicago Fire (NBC), Mob Doctor (FOX).
 She is a former Artistic Director of The Suitcase Shakespeare Company, an Ensemble Member of The Hypocrites and represented by Gray Talent Group.